Do you know what you want your day to be like, or do you roll out of bed every day and start working as soon as you wake up and have breakfast?

 And ultimately this last intention we just talked about will help you to eat food that is good for your body so you see, you no longer have to torture yourself to stop eating junk food.
 It will automatically become easier over time.

 Setting daily intentions benefit you in so many different ways.

-Having an intention behind an action can transform your whole perspective of seeing things.
+Having an intention behind an action can transform your whole perspective of seeing things or even doing them.

 You will do the same thing but the energy you get after setting an intention will be completely different.

 In which area of life can you set daily intentions?

 You can set intentions for any area of your life such as:

 - 1) Health that includes physical, mental, spiritual, and emotional.

 - 3) Profession/wealth.

 8 Questions to ask yourself before setting daily intentions.